 Don’t let the technology or user interface get in the way of learning.
 The tools of learning should be as transparent as possible to the whole experience.
 When technology is easy to use, it can have a positive impact on the learner’s affect.
 Research shows that people notice the dynamics of their own mental processing and are sensitive to the resulting feelings of ease or difficulty in usability.

 Some things you can do are: avoid slow downloads, write clear user interface instructions, let learners know what to do on every screen and adhere to common user interface conventions, when possible.
-Most users have a mental model of how an online program should work and may get frustrated if your course breaks the mold.
+Most users have a mental model of how an online program should work.
+Consider user friction and frustration if your course course breaks the mold for no apparent reason.
 If you’re interested in user interface design, see User Interface Design For Learning and Writing Microcopy.

 6. Generate emotion through surprise